devanshiagarwal1034/Airflow-Data-Pipeline-S3-Snowflake-DBT/README.md

 ### Conclusion

-This project helped me gain hands-on experience in using Apache Airflow to automate and orchestrate data workflows.
-I learned how to build efficient, scalable DAGs and integrate them with cloud platforms like AWS and Snowflake.
-By streamlining data pipelines, I enhanced my ability to manage complex workflows effectively.
+This project gave me valuable insights into building efficient and scalable data pipelines using Apache Airflow.
+The knowledge and skills I acquired will serve as a foundation for creating more advanced and complex workflows in the future.
+By applying these learnings, I aim to develop pipelines that can handle greater challenges and deliver even more impactful data solutions.